 World in Conflict: Set during an alternate 1980s, in which the USSR launched an invasion of the US instead of collapsing as in Real Life.

 Kind of.
-The main battles of the war are occurring in Western Europe and the invasion force that lands in Seattle is a ploy to keep the USA from reinforcing it's NATO allies.
+The main battles of the war are occurring in Western Europe and the invasion force that lands in Seattle is just there to keep the USA from reinforcing its NATO allies.